Muhammed-Sameih/alx-system_engineering-devops/0x00-shell_basics/README.md

 	9- A script that delete the directory my_first_directory that is in the /tmp directory.
 	10- A script that changes the working directory to the previous one.
 	11- A script that changes the working directory to the previous one.
+	12- A script that prints the type of the file named iamafile.
+The file iamafile will be in the /tmp directory when we will run your script.